 - 1 tsp lemon juice

-- In the meantime mix the honey, sugar and water for the sauce and bring to a boil.
+- While the cake cooks, mix the honey, sugar and water together in a sauce pan

-- When the sugar is dissolved, remove from heat and stir in the remaining ingredients.
+- Once the sugar is dissolved, remove from heat and stir in the butter, rosewater and lemon juice.

-- Allow sauce to cool to room temperature.
+- Allow the sauce to cool to room temperature.
+It should thicken as it cools.